ansible/molecule/doc/source/usage.rst

 can be used in conjunction with `Factors`_ and Molecule, to perform scenario tests.

-To test the role against multiple versions of ansible.
+To test the role against multiple versions of Ansible.

 .. code-block:: ini